philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 * How `createStore` and `combineReducers` functions work and how to implement your own.
 * How all the code we have written actually supports a Redux app.

-Moreover, we now have a very rich and deep knowlegde of how Redux works.
+Moreover, we now have a very rich and deep knowledge of how Redux works.

 # Complete `createStore` source code